-- Let's consider some data and state explicitly how the well-/ill-formedness for each is predicted - (44) The team will do it by itself - Since γ is specified for it, (3) is operative, and the φ -features of the antecedent match - (45)/#They will do it by itself - Since γ is specified for it, 3 is operative, but the φ -features of the antecedent (namely PL) do not match, resulting in ungrammaticality and/or infelicity - (46) The team will do it by themselves - Since y is not specified for them, all that matters is Construed Reference, which can be met in this context - (47) /#He will do it by itself - Since γ is specified for it, 3 is operative, but the φ -features of the antecedent (namely M) do not match, resulting in ungrammaticality and/or infelicity - (48) #He will do it by themselves - Since γ is not specified for them, all that matters is Construed Reference, which cannot be met in this context: he cannot be construed18 as a group or as having non-binary/unknown/irrelevant gender, resulting in infelicity - (49) This person will do it by themselves - Since γ is not specified for them, all that matters is Construed Reference, which can be met in this context: this person can be construed as having non-binary/unknown/irrelevant gender
+- Let's consider some data and state explicitly how the well-/ill-formedness for each is predicted - (44) The team will do it by itself - Since y is specified for it, (3) is operative, and the $\varphi$ -features of the antecedent match - (45)\/#They will do it by itself - Since y is specified for it, (3) is operative, but the $\varphi$ -features of the antecedent (namely PL) do not match, resulting in ungrammaticality and/or infelicity - (46) The team will do it by themselves - Since y is not specified for them, all that matters is Weak Identity, which can be met in this context - (47)\/#He will do it by itself - Since γ is specified for it, (3) is operative, but the φ-features of the antecedent (namely M) do not match, resulting in ungrammaticality and/or infelicity - (48) #He will do it by themselves - Since y is not specified for them, all that matters is Weak Identity, which cannot be met in this context: he cannot be construed as a group or as having non-binary/unknown/irrelevant gender, resulting in infelicity - (49) This person will do it by themselves - Since y is not specified for them, all that matters is Weak Identity, which can be met in this context: this person can be construed as having non-binary/unknown/irrelevant gender

-18While changing pronoun reference for an individual is possible over the course of a conversation (cf. footnote 9), it appears not to be possible within a clause.
+&lt;sup>18While changing pronoun reference for an individual is possible over the course of a conversation (cf. footnote 9), it appears not to be possible within a clause.
 This is probably akin to alternating between informal and formal pronouns for a single individual (an idea inspired by the work of Kirby Conrod).
 It is an open question as to what constrains there are about changing pronouns used to refer to an individual.

-- There are further constraints that have not yet been discussed - e.g., When mismatch is possible/impossible between the pronoun and the $\sqrt{\text{SELF}}$ nominal - (Recall data like 'We all need to ask ourself a very serious question') - Other constraints on mismatch in CID contexts are discussed in Appendix B
+- There are further constraints that have not yet been discussed - e.g., When mismatch is possible/impossible between the pronoun and the $\sqrt{SELF}$ nominal - (Recall data like 'We all need to ask ourself a very serious question') - Other constraints on mismatch in CID contexts are discussed in Appendix B

-5.4 $\sqrt{\text{SELF Number Mismatches}}$
+5.4 $\sqrt{\text{SELF}}$ Number Mismatches

-- So far: the pronoun can φ -mismatch its antecedent in a ways that have interpretive constraints/effects - Briefly: the number features on the $\sqrt{\text{SELF}}$ nominal can mismatch the number of the antecedent and/or the reflexive pronoun

-- Number mismatch between the antecedent/pronoun and the $\sqrt{\text{SELF}}$ can yield particular interpretations - (51) We have all lifted the table ourselves/%ourself. - For those that allow both selves and self here, many people get a contrast in distributivity - Namely that ourself likely gets a distributive interpretation, whereas ourselves likely gets a collective interpretation - Number on $\sqrt{\text{SELF}}$ can have interpretive effects - ► More work is necessary to uncover the precise interpretive effects, and what constraints there are such investigation is not taken up here
+- So far: the pronoun can φ-mismatch its antecedent in a ways that have interpretive constraints/effects - Briefly: the number features on the $\sqrt{SELF}$ nominal can mismatch the number of the antecedent and/or the reflexive pronoun - (50) a.
+Each of us has lifted the table our selves [#:sg, $\pi$ :3] [#:pl, $\pi$ :1] [#:pl] b. % We have all lifted the table our self [#:pl, $\pi$ :1] [#:sg] - $\blacktriangleright$ Number mismatch between the antecedent/pronoun and the $\sqrt{\text{SELF}}$ can yield particular interpretations - (51) We have all lifted the table ourselves/%ourself. - For those that allow both selves and self here, many people get a contrast in distributivity - Namely that ourself likely gets a distributive interpretation, whereas ourselves likely gets a collective interpretation - + Number on $\sqrt{\text{SELF}}$ can have interpretive effects - More work is necessary to uncover the precise interpretive effects, and what constraints there are - such investigation is not taken up here